To Prospective Students

 In C, programmers have to manually manage memory, i.e., explicitly allocate and free memory—a task that is impossible to manually get completely correct.
 Consequently, Use-After-Free has become one of the leading vulnerabilities today.
 To solve this problem, we extended a safe dialect of C, named Checked C, with new types of safe pointers to automatically enforce full temporal memory safety.

-We have also applied Checked C to a portion of the FreeBSD kernel, and showed that a well-designed language can improve security without sacrificing performance.
+We have also applied Checked C to a portion of the FreeBSD kernel and showed that a well-designed safe language can improve security without sacrificing performance.

 Protecting security-critical data for embedded systems